Sing My Song Vietnam: Season 2 (2018)

-Season 2 is currently airing starting March 4, 2018 with four judges are Đức Trí, Lê Minh Sơn, Giáng Son and Hồ Hoài Anh.
+Season 2 aired from March 4, 2018 to May 13, 2018 with four judges are Đức Trí, Lê Minh Sơn, Giáng Son and Hồ Hoài Anh.
 In the "recording round" of this season, each judge have to choose seven contestants (instead of eight in previous season) for their team to compete in "composition round", "battle round" and the "liveshow final".
 Only Đức Trí team had the eighth contestant**, thanks to production team's rule-breaking, due to judge's demand after watching this contestant's best performance.